Photos capture, convey, reflect, inspire, document, hide, reveal — who we are, how we got here, what makes us human.

 Cindy Olnick is communications director for the Los Angeles Conservancy, a historic preservation organization serving all of L.A.
 County.
 She has written about preservation for publications including Looking at Los Angeles, CA-Modern, and LA Architect.

 Joan Renner is a social historian and writer with a particular interest in crime.
 She is currently organizing a collection of Daily Bulletins for the Los Angeles Police Historical Society.
 She is a guide for Esotouric, a company specializing in off-beat tours of Los Angeles.
 In 2010 she will appear in the Turner Classic Movies “Film Fanatics” series, and in the ID Discovery Channel’s series “Deadly Women.”

 Tom Zimmerman is a photographer and Los Angeles native.
 His photography and prose have been widely published, and his work resides in a number of permanent museum collections.
 His books include Paradise Promoted: The Selling of Los Angeles 1870-1930, A Day in the Season of the Los Angeles Dodgers, and Wednesday at the Pier.

 Library Liaison, Christina Rice, is the Senior Librarian of the Los Angeles Public Library Photo Collection.
 She holds a Bachelor of Arts in Communications from California State University, Fullerton and a Master of Library and Information Science from San Jose State University.
-She is the author of Ann Dvorak: Hollywood’s Forgotten Rebel (University Press of Kentucky, 2013) and multiple issues of the My Little Pony comic book series (IDW Publishing).
+She is the author of Mean…Moody…Magnificent!
+Jane Russell and the Marketing of a Hollywood Legend (University Press of Kentucky, 2021), Ann Dvorak: Hollywood’s Forgotten Rebel (University Press of Kentucky, 2013) and multiple issues of the My Little Pony comic book series (IDW Publishing).